-The test-set for R{sim} and R for the other nine reservoirs are shown in Figure 15.
-Of the 11 tested reservoirs, Chardara is the worst performing, see Table 2 and Figure 15c.
+The test-set for R{sim} and R for the other nine reservoirs are shown in Figure 12.
+Of the 11 tested reservoirs, Chardara is the worst performing, see Table 2 and Figure 12c.
 Although the shape of R{sim} somewhat resembles the observed values, the high and low flows occur at the correct time, the values are far off.
-The trained network of Chardara utilizes all its rules, see Figure 10a, but this is either not sufficient to capture the operational modes of the reservoir or the validation and test-sets differ significantly from the training-set.
+The trained network of Chardara utilizes all its rules, see

+30 Figure 10a, but this is either not sufficient to capture the operational modes of the reservoir or the validation and test-sets differ significantly from the training-set.

 The MSEs and NS coefficients for Bull Lake and Kayrakkum are better than those of Chardara, see Table 2.
 Although the peak releases in R{sim} for Bull Lake are similar to the observed ones, the low flows are not very accurate.
-The model is not able to deal with the near zero flows during the dry season, see Figure 15a.
-The simulated releases for Kayrakkum are of the right magnitude as can be seen in Figure 15d, only during the first year of the test-set, the annual release has been lower than usual and the model appears unable to cope with this phenomenon.
+The model is not able to deal with the near zero flows during the dry season, see Figure 12a.
+The simulated releases for Kayrakkum are of the right and the model appears unable to cope with this phenomenon.
 This low annual flow was not present in the training data-set, explaining why the model does not use more of its available parameters.